bryanhunter/IntroToErlangTalk/README.md

 IntroToErlangTalk
 =================

-Intro to Erlang slides and code
+Intro to Erlang slides and code presented at the Nashville Coderfaire on August 25, 2012